Geometric Auslander criterion for openness of an algebraic morphism: Zero-divisors in tensor powers and variation of fibre dimension

 First suppose that $\vp$ is open.
 Then $\vp$ is \emph{universally open} (see \cite[D\'ef.\,14.3.3]{Gro}), by \cite[Cor.\,14.4.3]{Gro}.
 Thus $X\times_YX\to X$ is open, so that $\vp^{\{2\}}:X\times_YX\to Y$ is open since it is the composite of the open mappings $X\times_YX\to X$ and $X\to Y$.
 By induction, all fibred powers $\vp^{\{k\}}:X^{\{k\}}\to Y$, $k\geq1$ are open.
 In particular, $\vpn|_W$ is dominating, for every isolated irreducible component $W$ of $\Xpn$; i.e., there are no vertical components.

 Now suppose that $\vp$ is not open; hence not open at some point $\xi\in X$.
 Let $\{Z_j\}$ denote the set of isolated irreducible components of $X$ at $\xi$.
 We can assume that each $\vp|_{Z_j}$ is dominating.
-(Otherwise, already $X$ would have an isolated vertical component at $\xi$, so each of its fibred powers would have an isolated vertical component at the corresponding diagonal point.)
+(Otherwise, already $X$ would have an isolated vertical component at $\xi$.
+Then, for each $k$, the fibred power $X^{\{k\}}$ would have an isolated vertical component at the corresponding diagonal point, since $X$ embeds into $X^{\{k\}}$ as the diagonal.
+More precisely, if $Z_j$ is an isolated vertical component of $X$, then $Z_j^{\{k\}}$ is an isolated vertical component of $X^{\{k\}}$.)

 Since $\vp$ is not open at $\xi$, $\vp|_{Z_j}$ is not open at $\xi$, for each $j$.
 Let $m:=\dim_{\xi}\vp^{-1}(\vp(\xi))$.
 By Chevalley's theorem, $m$ is the maximal fibre dimension in some open neighbourhood $U$ of $\xi$.
 We can assume that $U=X$ (since our problem is local).